conorbmurphy/galvanizereference/README.md

                 return 0
            else:
                 raise ValueError(“Couldn’t compare {} to {}”.format(self, other))
-          __

 A decorator is a way to say that you're going to access some attribute of a class as though it's not a function.
+Decorators are a syntactic convenience that allows a Python source file to say what it is going to do with the result of a function or a class statement before rather than after the statement.
 This is not a function; it's encapsulated.

       @property
       def full(self):